How to Stop Dog Peeing in Same Spot in House

 Your dog pees in the same spot as your other dog as a way of enforcing social power.
 Dogs will view everything in the home as a pack, with a hierarchy establishing ranking within that pack.
 Your dog pees over your other dog’s pee spot to show that they are dominant over your other dog.

 It’s important to address your dog’s feelings of dominance if you’ve noticed this behavior as it could soon lead to aggression.
 And while its ultimate root cause is different than if your dog is peeing in the same spot in the house due to stress, they’ll still be treated the same way.
-Continue to the next section to learn what to do.
+Go back to the first section to learn what to do.

 I’m sure you’re ready to come home to a house that doesn’t smell like urine anymore, so I’ll let you begin now.
 Good luck with everything, and thank you for reading our article “How to Stop Dog Peeing in Same Spot in House.”